-10.15 Speed Zoning
+10.13 Speed Zoning

-10.15.1 Regulatory Speeds in Work Zones
+10.13.1 Regulatory Speeds in Work Zones

-Regulatory speeds should be established to route vehicles safely through the work zone as close to normal highway speed as possible.
-Traffic Control Plans (TCPs) for all projects must include specific regulatory speeds for each phase of work.
+Regulatory speeds should be established to route vehicles safely through the work zone as close to normal highway speeds as possible.
+Temporary Traffic Control Plans (TTC plans) for all projects must include specific regulatory speeds for each phase of work.
 This can either be the posted speed or a reduced speed.
-The speed shall be noted in the TCPs: this includes indicating the existing speed if no reduction is made.
+The speed shall be noted in the TTC plans: this includes indicating the existing speed if no reduction is made.
 By virtue of Florida Statute 316.187, all regulatory speeds must be established on the basis of a traffic and engineering investigation.
 Designers should only reduce speed when the temporary geometry requires it.
 The justification for establishing work zone regulatory speeds different from normal speed limits must be included in the project file.
-The TCP and the project file will suffice as the traffic and engineering investigation.
+The TTC plan and the project file will suffice as the traffic and engineering investigation.

-When field conditions warrant speed reductions different from those shown in the TCP, the contractor may submit to the project engineer for approval by the Department, a signed and sealed study to justify the need for further reducing the posted speed or the engineer may request the District Traffic Operations Engineer (DTOE) to investigate the need.
+When field conditions warrant speed reductions different from those shown in the TTC plan, the contractor may submit to the project engineer for approval by the Department, a signed and sealed study to justify the need for further reducing the posted speed or the engineer may request the District Traffic Operations Engineer (DTOE) to investigate the need.
 It will not be necessary for the DTOE to issue regulations for regulatory speeds in work zones due to the revised provisions of Florida Statute 316.0745(2)(b).